fauu/Kamite/README.md

 Kamite never sends your data through the network, with the following exceptions:

+* When `ocr.engine` is set to `mangaocr_online`, screenshots of portions of your screen are sent to [a Hugging Face Space by detomo][manga-ocr-hf] for text recognition.

+* When `ocr.engine` is set to `hiveocr_online`, screenshots of portions of your screen are sent to a [Hugging Face Space by seaoctopusredchicken][hiveocr-hf] for text recognition.

-* When `ocr.engine` is set to `mangaocr_online`, screenshots of portions of your screen are sent to a [Hugging Face Space][manga-ocr-hf] for text recognition.
+* When `ocr.engine` is set to `easyocr_online`, screenshots of portions of your screen are sent to a [Hugging Face Space by tomofi][easyocr-hf] for text recognition.

 * When `ocr.engine` is set to `ocrspace`, screenshots of portions of your screen are sent to [OCR.space] for text recognition.

+Sceenshots sent to third parties can be inspected in the client’s Debug tab (see [Troubleshooting](#troubleshooting)).
+They are labelled as “remote OCR”.

 ## Development